Tingling or Radiating Pain to Your Toes While Walking?

 The primary goal of most of my early treatment regimens is to relieve pressure on areas where a neuroma develops.

-On your first visit in my office an x-ray is obtained to ensure that there are no additional conditions present.
-Once diagnosed with a “pinched nerve”, treatment begins.
+On your first visit to my office an x-ray is obtained to ensure that there are no additional conditions present.
+Once diagnosed with a “pinched nerve,” treatment begins.

-I also offer an over the counter insert, called Powersteps (different from what is sold in stores) to those who may not need a custom insert.
+I also offer over-the-counter inserts, called Footsteps and semi-custom orthotics to those who may not need a custom insert.
 Don’t waste your money at the big chain retailers, these can only be ordered by medical clinicians.

-If you believe you are suffering from a neuroma, please give me a call to schedule an appointment (859) 264-1141, or visit our website at www.lexpodiatry.com to make an appointment today.
-We look forward to getting you back on your feet!
+If you believe you are suffering from a neuroma, please give me a call to schedule an appointment (859) 264-1141 or make an online appointment today.